glaucopater/json2jsx/README.md

 At the moment input file(s) must have .json extension otherwise this will raise an error.

-# Options
+# Config

-Default options are the following ones:
+Default configurations are the following ones:

 - outputDir (default "./output").
   The folder used for the generated file, it needs to be writeable.